Pickleball Injuries on The Rise: How to protect yourself on the court!

 Shoulder Strain/Sprain

 One of the most common injuries while playing Pickleball is that of the shoulder.
 This happens because players tend to put a lot of stress on their arms while hitting the ball.
-However, in order to generate proper force while putting as less stress on your body, you need to use your legs as well, specifically your hips.
+However, to generate proper force while putting as less stress on your body, you need to use your legs as well, specifically your hips.
 Your power needs to come through your hips into your arms and then onto the ball.

 Besides back and knee pain, Shoulder pain is one of the worst experiences any human being can have in their life.
-So, in order to avoid it, use proper form and generate power from your hips.
+So, to avoid it, use proper form and generate power from your hips.

 Wrist Injury

 Since Pickleball requires the participants to do a lot of wrist movements with their paddles, their wrists become susceptible to injuries.
-These injuries are usually caused by a sudden jerk in the hand while trying to hit the ball.
+These pickleball injuries are usually caused by a sudden jerk in the hand while trying to hit the ball.
 This is also a problem that can be simply fixed by using the proper technique.

 As previously stated, the correct way to hit the ball in Pickleball is to use the movement of your whole body including your legs.
 This puts very little strain on your entire body instead of putting a lot of strain on just a single part of your body.